Code-Institute-Submissions/cfconor-You-For-Coffee/README.md

 ### Colour Palette

 The colour palette was heavily inspired by the great website [coolors.co](https://coolors.co/), which provided some great examples of colours that worked well together, to help find the theme that was suitable for the site.

+### Images

+All images have been credited to their respective owners, and links can be found attached to all images, linking to the original owner.